 I have written web pages for various purposes; but, I have never written one that simply shares the things I like.
 I hope you find something that pleases you.
-I will be including information about travel, book reviews, art & naval research.
-I recently added a forum to discuss American education.
+I will be including information about travel, book reviews, art, music, math, naval & games research.

 Oregon Coast: Building a House (2016)

 A Visit to the Oregon Coast: a week of photos.

 A Country of Contrasts: India December 2012

 Most of my neighbors wouldn't know what to look for when passing through Tokyo's Narieta airport.
 Japan is full of beautifully packaged and special delights.
 If you have a sweet tooth, green tea flavored chocolate may be "just the ticket."
 The photo above features some of the choices that just arrived at my house!

 I believe we have found some of the world's best.
 While these places offer great services, they linger pleasantly in the mind ...
 See Entries Below:

 Of many I have visited, this is the best.
 A half moon of white sand bordered by a coconut grove.
 At the far end is a Portugese Colonial mansion now serving as a Thai restaraunt.
 The site is stunningly beautiful as is the associated resort.

 While a tropical beach in the moonlight is unsurpassed, the cold, stony beaches of Oregon and Maine have their own special attraction for me.
 Only 30 minutes from Astoria Oregon, Cannon Beach is one of the most beautiful.
 It is easily visited and good accomodations are nearby.

 Beach Hotel: Grotta Hotel, Naxos Greece,